dsl-logo

 What fees are charged on a business car loan?

-Car loans for businesses also come with set fees that can quickly turn the cheapest loan into a major expense for your business.
+Car loans for businesses also come with fees that can quickly turn a cheap-looking loan into a major expense for your business.
+These fees may be tax deductible, but nonetheless are worth minimising.
 Here are the most common business car loan fees to watch out for.

 • Establishment fee: $150 - $550